-- Emergency Lighting: Emergency lighting is installed in the Steinman Loft.
-They are intended to provide lighting during times of emergency and/or when there is a loss in electrical power. - Exit Signs: Exit signs are installed on the back of each apartment door to direct students to exits during times of emergency.
+• Emergency Lighting: Emergency lighting is installed in the Steinman Loft.
+They are intended to provide lighting during times of emergency and/or when there is a loss in 2018 Safety & Security Report, Pennsylvania College of Art & Design

+- electrical power. - Exit Signs: Exit signs are installed on the back of each apartment door to direct students to exits during times of emergency.
 It is important that they be illuminated at all times.
 If they are not illuminated, contact LNP Maintenance. - Fire Extinguishers: Fire extinguishers are strategically located throughout all apartments.
 Students are encouraged to take the time to know where extinguishers are located, particularly those closest to their rooms.
 Extinguishers should be used on small fires only.
 If there is a large fire (working fire) leave the building immediately. - Smoke Detectors: Each apartment has a smoke detector.
 It is important that the detectors remain in working order.
 If a problem is noted, it should be reported to LNP Maintenance.